 How Physical Therapy Can Help Duchenne Muscular Dystrophy

-Neuromuscular diseases like Duchenne muscular dystrophy may make it hard for your child or loved one to walk, run, and play.
+Neuromuscular diseases such as Duchenne muscular dystrophy (DMD) may make it hard for your child or loved one to walk, run, and play.
 To help them maintain their mobility for as long as possible, their doctor will likely suggest physical therapy.
-This type of therapy helps people build or maintain strength, flexibility, and range of movement, as well as manage any pain or discomfort.
+This type of therapy helps people build or maintain strength, flexibility, and range of motion, as well as manage any pain or discomfort.

 What Is Physical Therapy?

 Physical therapy is a type of treatment for people with movement problems from an injury, a disease, or a disability.
-Physical therapists are licensed professionals who have completed formal education and training, and many specialize in treating particular areas of the body or certain types of injuries.
+Physical therapists (PTs) are licensed professionals who have completed formal education and training.
+Many specialize in treating particular areas of the body or certain types of injuries.

-During a physical therapy session, this health care professional will perform an evaluation and determine what kind of treatment is needed.
+During a physical therapy session, the PT will perform an evaluation and determine what kind of treatment is needed.
 Common examples include:

 • Teaching new exercises, joint movements, and stretches